svileng/stripy/README.md

 Stripy takes care of setting headers, encoding the data, configuration settings, etc (the usual boring boilerplate);
-it also provides a `parse/1` helper function for decoding.
+it also makes testing easy by letting you plug your own mock server (see Testing sectio below).

 Some basic examples: